-Stefan Bosse, Frank Kirchner, Smart energy management and low-power embedded system design, SPIE Newsroom, 2011, DOI:10.1117/2.1201106.003694.
+Stefan Bosse, Frank Kirchner, Smart energy management and low-power embedded system design, SPIE Newsroom, 2011,

 Today there is an increasing demand for miniaturized smart sensors embedded in sensorial materials and smart actuators.
 Each sensor and actuator node provides some kind of sensor, electronics, data processing, and communication.
 With increasing miniaturization and sensor-actuator density, decentralized network and data processing architectures are preferred, but energy supply is still centralized.
 Using local energy-harvesting technologies a decentralized energy supply can be provided, too.
 Energy harvesting, for example using solar cells or thermo-electrical sources, actually delivers only low electrical power (due to technology or size constraints).
 We propose and demonstrate a design methodology for embedded systems satisfying low power requirements suitable for self-powered sensor and actuator nodes.
 This design methodology focuses on 1. smart energy management at runtime using advanced computer science algorithms (artifical intelligence) and 2. application-specific System-On-Chip (SoC) design using High-level synthesis at design time.
 Low-power systems are designed on algorithmic, rather than on technological level.
 Smart energy management is performed spatially at runtime by a selection from a set of different (implemented) algorithms classified by their demand of computation power, and temporally by varying data processing rates.
 It can be shown that power/ energy consumption of an application-specific SoC design depends strongly on computation complexity.